dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 perhaps I'll find someone that can make it better.
 Too bad it ships on most devices, "on", and
-[dscp to 802.11e queue mappings is in the process of being formally standardized](https://tools.ietf.org/html/draft-szigeti-tsvwg-ieee-802-11e-01), and there being some uptake for videoconferencing specific markings in the webrtc working group.
+[dscp to 802.11e queue mappings is in the process of being formally standardized](https://tools.ietf.org/html/draft-szigeti-tsvwg-ieee-802-11e-01), and there is some uptake for videoconferencing specific markings in the webrtc working group.

 NOTE: I later ran some longer tests against the CS5 queue